APC has dragged Nigeria 50 years backwards - Wike

 From TONY JOHN, Port Harcourt

-The governor, maintained that the APC has mismanaged the opportunity Nigerians gave them to make a difference and deserves to be voted out in 2023.
+The governor maintained that the APC has mismanaged the opportunity Nigerians gave them to make a difference and so, deserves to be voted out in 2023.

 Governor Wike told the delegation that in 2015, APC convinced Nigerians that they were going to offer better governance than former President Goodluck Jonathan.
 But having taken over the realm of political leadership, the APC has continued to drive the country on the path of retrogression.